 - controlling and regulating victim’s everyday behaviour

-- negligence (especially for child or elderly abuse)
+- negligence (especially in child or elderly abuse)

 - spiritual abuse

-- including forcing someone to attend religious activities, stopping the person from taking part in their religious or cultural practice, misusing spiritual or religious beliefs and practices to justify abuse and violence
+- including forcing someone to attend religious activities, stopping the person from taking part in their religious or cultural practices, misusing spiritual or religious beliefs and practices to justify abuse and violence

 - social and geographic isolation